footings/footings/docs/index.md

 The Footings library was designed as framework library using the below principles -

-- Models are a sequence of linked steps.
+- Models are a sequence of linked steps
-- Models should be easy to understand.
+- Models need to be easy to understand
-- Models need to have validation built in.
+- Models need to have validation built in
-- Models need to be audited using a second source such as excel.
+- Models need to be easy to audit
-- Models should be self documenting.
+- Models need to be self documenting
-- Models need to scale when needed.
+- Models need to be able to scale up
-- Models can be combined to form other models.
+- Models need to be able to build off other models
-- Models will be built and used in an environment with a mix of software that comes together to create a best in class modeling environment.
+- Model environments should not be monolithic

-**These all become easier when you can leverage the amazing Python and wider open source ecosystems.**
+**These all become easier when you can leverage the amazing Python and wider open source ecosystems as well.**

 For a more insights into principles see [principles](principles.md)